jtmzac/Auto-HDR-Colour-Profile-Switcher/README.md

 Several things within the script also must be configured in order to work properly.
 Please see the script file for commented instructions.

+The script works by overwriting the registry value that stores the list of valid advanced colour profiles for a given monitor then applying the change via a built-in windows task in the task scheduler.

+If anyone has the knowhow to make this more user friendly then please do.
+I do not have the experience required and it would take me weeks to make a GUI of some kind.